-The statistic shows the national debt of the United States from 2004 to 2014 in relation to the gross domestic product (GDP).
-In 2010, the national debt of the United States was estimated at around 94.77 percent of the gross domestic product.
+The statistic shows the national debt of the United States from 2010 to 2014 in relation to the gross domestic product (GDP), with projections up until 2020.
+In 2010, the national debt of the United States was estimated at around 94.76 percent of the gross domestic product.

 There has been a dramatic increase in the public debt of the United States since 1990, although the month-to-month change has been quite stable over the last few months.
 Public debt is defined as the amount of money borrowed by a country to cover budget deficits.
 A ranking of individual state debt in the United States shows that California is leading by a clear margin, with more than double the amount of runner-up New York.
 Vermont, North Dakota and South Dakota are the states with the lowest amount of debt.

 Even before the recession of 2008, the national debt of the United States had been increasing steadily and excessively, and it is predicted to rise even further.
 Budget cuts and fewer job opportunities as a result of the crisis are taking their toll on the American economy, which is still recovering.
 Trade figures as well as unemployment are still below average.
 Subsequently, the national debt and the national debt of the United States per capita have more or less quadrupled since the 1990s.